u1154147/AutomatedILP/README.md

 # Command
 Make sure GLPK files are in the same folder with our code before run following command.

-use command: sudo apt install glpk-utils
+Use command: sudo apt install glpk-utils

 To use this, use the command shown below: